DR-UNet/dr-unet/README.md

       Seg.train()
   ```

-  [predict_segment.py](drunet/predict_segment.py) If you want to predict the segmentation result, you can run this file directly after filling in the ct images path.
+  [predict_segment.py](drunet/predict_segment.py) By predict_segment.py, you can obtain the segmentation prediction.
+You should only fill the complete data or images path.

   ```python
   import segment